 902 Whitehead Street ~ Across From The Hemingway House

 The Mojito Bar & Café is located poolside in the Lighthouse Court Hotel, next to the Lighthouse Museum and the Hemingway House in Key West.
 It is open throughout the year and provides the perfect solution for those who want to have a few drinks or a quick lunch without moving too far from the sunshine and their chaise lounges!

-We Have A Full Bar, But Are Highlighting Five Of Our Favorite Cocktails
+We Have A Full Bar, But Are Highlighting A Few Of Our Favorites

 Happy Hour is from 4pm – 7pm daily.
 Peter has great drink specials priced at $7 and the featured cocktail changes daily.
 Imported beers are fifty cents off and all cocktails made with well liquors are $6.

 Not Quite Hemingway’s Mojito’s

 Blue Island Iced Tea Cocktail

 Our Blue Island Iced Tea is inspired by the beautiful blue waters and sky that we have on our Key West island.
 Our delicious, and slightly dangerous, version is made with Grey Goose Vodka, 1800 Silver Tequila, Bombay Gin and Blue Curacao.
 Ask Peter to make you one, or a few, and we think you will agree that our blue iced tea will make you feel like you are floating out on the water and dreaming under the sun.

 Adalina’s Key Lime Margarita